bootstrap-vue/bootstrap-vue/src/icons/README.md

 [reduced motion section of our accessibility documentation](/docs/reference/accessibility) for additional details.

-Side note: the `cylon` animation gets its name from the Cylons of the _original_ Battlestar Galactica TV series of the late 1970's.
+Side note: the `cylon` animation gets its name from the "eye" of the Cylons from the _original_ 1978 Battlestar Galactica TV series.

 ## Stacking icons